 In addition to regularly scheduled review meetings, plan performance is routinely monitored and you can expect communication from IFG throughout the year, including performance, updates, newsletters, etc. Complete information is also available 24/7 via the “Clients Only” portal of our website.

-Jim Lorenzen is a CERTIFIED FINANCIAL PLANNER® based in Simi Valley, California, also serving clients across the United States.
+Jim Lorenzen is a CERTIFIED FINANCIAL PLANNER® and an ACCREDITED INVESTMENT FIDUCIARY® based in Simi Valley, California, also serving clients across the United States.
 To arrange an introductory phone call, just use our convenient scheduler!